odysseusmax/tg-index/replit-deploy-guide.md

 ![image](https://user-images.githubusercontent.com/63403140/124488978-4bd43080-ddd2-11eb-8f0b-d587f263a7c9.png)

-Again, thank you @rayanfer32 for introducing this amazing method, this is actually the biggest reason i made this guide.
+Again, thank you @rayanfer32 for introducing this amazing method, this is the biggest reason for making this guide.

 THAT IS ALL!